alexklibisz/elastiknn/docs/pages/libraries.md

 ## Python client

 The Python client provides a pythonic interface for using Elastiknn.
-This includes a low level client that roughly mirrors the [Scala client](/scala-client), as well as a higher level "model" that mimics the scikit-learn interface.
+This includes a low level HTTP client as well as a higher level "model" that mimics the scikit-learn interface.

 **Install**